 Dear fellow practitioners,

 This isn’t a sales page because I have nothing to sell you here. :)

 I may license some of my programs in the future for you to use with your clients, but that wasn’t the impetus for creating this practitioners-only resource.

 This page reads more like a blog post – please read it in its entirety so that you get a feel for my approach, and then decide if you’d like to sign up for my practitioners-only newsletter (look to the left).

 Firstly, I don’t have a “6-figure formula” for you because – I’ve never used formulas.

 I’m not going to show you how to make money while you sleep or travel the world.

 I’m not going to give you my take on the best coaching skills.
 Or show you how to find your niche.
 Or how to have a high conversion rate.

 I chose to create this resource for practitioners for two reasons:

-Starting later, after my book is published, I’ll share more how I built a successful practice by mostly discounting the dizzying amount of advice that’s being thrown around about how to make it as a health coach.
+I’d like to share about how I built a successful coaching practice by mostly discounting the dizzying amount of advice that’s being thrown around about how to make it as a health coach.
 I certainly don’t have all the answers, but I have a profitable, sustainable business that I thoroughly enjoy as a result of following my instincts and largely ignoring the “experts.”
 (In the meantime, if you’d like to hear me talk about my approach to a successful health coaching practice, please check out my Wellpreneur interview with host, Amanda Cook.)